 Here's a quick overview of how you can install Windows 11 yourself, right now.

 How to download and install Windows 11

 Step 0: Make sure you're ready

-Before you take the plunge of joining Microsoft's Windows Insider Program and downloading the Windows 11 preview build, you should make sure your PC is ready and that all your personal data is secure.
+Before you take the plunge of installing Windows 11, you should make sure your PC is ready and that all your personal data is secure.